framp/buildpack-null/README.md

 -------
 This is useful only if there is something else doing something with your application.

-I'm using it with dokku to
+I'm using it with dokku to store files server with nginx before proxying to apps